Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

         is a single window at the bow and three at the stern.
 3. Build a ship rudder control and a mast (one is enough for now) with wood logs.
-Their location is not important. **Make a small sail with 15 lengths of cloth and place it on the mast.**
+Their location is not important. **Make a small sail with 15 lengths of cloth and place it on the mast.</b>
       - The mast is actually larger than 1 tile, so its positioning is a bit quirky.
 See the picture below - this is how the mast is built when facing North:
     <!-- end list -->
       -
         <img src="assets/images/ship31.png">
-4.  **Build a ship rudder axis at the top left corner of the ship.**
+4.  **Build a ship rudder axis at the top left corner of the ship.</b>
     There are two axes, but for now you can always select a regular axis with 2500 carried weight.
 Click the axis to finish building the ship.